aphp/edsnlp/docs/user-guide/hypothesis.md

 # Hypothesis

-The `hypothesis` pipeline uses a simple rule-based algorithm to detect spans that relate to speculation rather than certain statement.
+The `hypothesis` pipeline uses a simple rule-based algorithm to detect spans that are speculations rather than certain statements.
 It was designed at AP-HP's EDS.

 ## Scope